m0xpd/4-1-Mux-for-Eurorack/README.md

-# A Dual Channel 4:1 Multiplexer for Eurorack Synthesizers
+# A Dual Channel 4:1 Multiplexer for Eurorack

 This project describes a multiplexer (similar to a "sequential switch") for use in electronic music applications.